 - Demon Eater plays with it.
 Demons don't reproduce with sexual organs, but there is a group that wants to be like humans.
 They don't quite get the appearance right, with one of them being an anatomically correct male but without skin, while another is an anatomically correct albino female... without a head.

-- While Dominic Deegan has an oft-times nude country of werewolves, they are not this trope.
+- While the comic has an country of oft-times nude werewolves, they are not this trope.
 No, that would be Brian, the fat guy who likes to do his stretches at the cruise ship's pool.
 Naked.

 - It's a bit of a Running Gag in The Inexplicable Adventures of Bob! that, as a furry monster, Molly gets to parade around completely naked.
 Her sister Golly, on the other hand, likes clothing.

 - Inverted in the Insecticomics: Because Transformers are ordinarily nude, there is humor value in putting them in clothing.

 - Played straight in I Was Kidnapped by Lesbian Pirates from Outer Space when the captain identifies a birthmark on their new guest.
 Responses included asking a naked lesbian how she managed to check another woman for birthmarks.
 She insists it's not important.